 Pulp is used to make so many products we use every day.

 The range is extensive; the average person would probably identify paper and related products as being made with pulp.
-However, pulp is also used in wound care (bandages), baby diapers, wipes, surgical masks and drapes, filters, cardboard, napkins, paper cups, feminine hygiene and many other things we might not think of such as LCD screens, shoes and other fashion items, even as a binding agent in food and pharmaceuticals.
+However, pulp is also used in wound care (bandages), baby diapers, wipes, surgical masks and drapes, filters, cardboard, napkins, paper cups, menstrual products and many other things we might not think of such as LCD screens, shoes and other fashion items, even as a binding agent in food and pharmaceuticals.

-water contamination
+causes water contamination

 highly energy intensive